 Classroom teachers integrate the use of technology into all areas of the curriculum.
-Each classroom has an Interactive Whiteboard and/or large screen television to use as a tool to assist student learning.
+Each classroom has an interactive screen to use as a tool to assist student learning.

 Students from Reception to Year 6 have access to a chrome book to support school learning.
 These laptops are provided by the school at no cost to parents.